gprophete/haitian-recipe-app/README.md

 # haitian-recipe-app

+## Description
-## The app is designed to be used by chefs who want to save and publish their creations or existing recipes with their own signature.
+The app is designed to be used by users who want to save their food recipes

 ## The database contains three models
 1- Recipes